dialoguemd/covid-19/CONTRIBUTING.md

 # Contributing

 We are very happy to receive and merge your contributions.
 Here are main ways to contribute to this project:
 - *Keep content up to date.* This is the main way we see medical community contributing to this project.
 COVID-19 moves fast and information people need to know changes day by day.
-We welcome and appreciate input and updates from credible trusted sources such as gouvernment agencies, healthcare organizations and media.
+We welcome and appreciate input and updates from credible trusted sources such as government agencies, healthcare organizations and media.
 - *Increase personalization.* This can be done by extending the rules of the bot, adding new classes of content, adding new questions, updating existing questions etc.